cmyoo/cosmos/paper/paper.md

 # Acknowledgements

 A.E. acknowledges support from the JSPS Postdoctoral Fellowships for Research in Japan (Graduate School of Sciences, Nagoya University).
-D.S. is supported in part by JSPS KAKENHI Grant No. 24KJ1223.
 K.U. would like to take this opportunity to thank the “THERS Make New Standards Program for the Next Generation Researchers” supported by JST SPRING, Grant Number JPMJSP2125.
-C.Y. is supported in part by JSPS KAKENHI Grant Nos.
-20H05850, 20H05853 and 24K07027.
+This work is supported in part by JSPS KAKENHI Grant Nos.
+20H05850 (C.Y.), 20H05853 (T.H., C.Y.), 24K07027 (T.H., C.Y.) and 24KJ1223 (D.S.).

 # References